davidhalter-archive/django-beginner-skeleton/README.rst

-Simple django project skeleton for beginners
+Simple Django project skeleton for beginners
 ============================================

 This is a small project I give to students that want to learn Python.
 It's a